Breastfeeding can take you by surprise and even discourage you from continuing. Here are 9 tips to keep in mind for breastfeeding motivation.

 At family parties, I was either draped with a shawl cover or locked away in a bedroom nursing my baby.
 I was a milking machine and often wanted to give up.

 When I was pregnant, I had planned to breastfeed my baby.
 I heard about its benefits and wanted to save some serious cash.
 And hey, it’s nature so how hard could it be, right?

 - Physically, breastfeeding hurt.
-You would think something so natural would transpire so smoothly, but nothing beats the plugged ducts, engorged breasts and bloody cuts that my poor boobies had to endure.
+You would think something natural would happen smoothly, but nothing beats the plugged ducts, engorged breasts and bloody cuts.

-- Emotionally, I was drained.
-I felt burdened with a responsibility that I couldn’t pass off to anyone else.
+- Emotionally, I felt drained.
+I felt burdened with a responsibility I couldn’t pass off to anyone else.
 And waking up to feed, every hour and a half to two, was no joke.

 - Long-touted as convenient, breastfeeding also had its own nuances for me.
 Since boobs don’t exactly know when to turn off, I had to wear these nursing pads to soak up any “leakage.”
-If not the pads, then I was wearing these ridiculous plastic breast shields.
-I had to bypass some fun and travel—when I was a bridesmaid for a friend, I had to lug my pump to the bridal shower and couldn’t join in on the girls night out (pumping and a bachelorette party in Vegas don’t exactly mix).
+If not the pads, then I was wearing plastic breast shields.
+I also had to bypass some fun and travel that weren’t conducive to breastfeeding or pumping.

-But I did it.
-My goal was to breastfeed for a year, and I’m the last person who would have believed I actually did it.
+But somehow I did it.
+My goal was to breastfeed for a year, and I’m the last person who would have believed I could do it.

-For someone who wanted to quit every day the first few weeks, I relied on the following motivational tips and tricks to keep me going:
+Because sometimes all we need is the encouragement to keep breastfeeding.
+For someone who wanted to quit every day, I relied on the following tips to keep me going.